Junejumbalia199/CAB302-Project/README.md

 Allow the user to control whether or not video is currently being captured.

+Count the user's reps so they can focus on form

 Provide accessibility options:

 Narration for text outputs.